sunandabansal/WcDe/README.md

-# Word Clusters based Document Embedding (WcDe)
+# Word Clusters based Document Embedding (WcDe) - A demo

 [![CC BY 4.0][license-shield]][license-url]

 This repository provides implementation for generating Word Clusters based Document Embedding (WcDe).
 The purpose of this repository, at the moment, is to allow the user to experiment with the methodology.
 Therefore, at the moment, the demo is only configured to work for BBC datasets with 100-dimensional pre-trained GloVe embedding.
-The demo generates WcDe document representations, clusters them and evaluates the performance based on the Normalized Mutual Information score.
+This demo generates WcDe document representations, clusters them and evaluates the performance based on the Normalized Mutual Information score.

 ## Files and Methods
 1. `demo.py` - This file is to be run for the demo.
 It contains the methods and parameters that are specific to this demo.